SteinCode/TransferGo-Offline-Task/README.md

 ## Initial set up

-1. Run `docker compose build --pull --no-cache` to build fresh images.
+1. Add your credentials in `.env.dev` and run `composer refresh-env` to sync them with the running container.
-2. Change all credentials in `.env.dev` and run `composer refresh-env` to sync them with the running container.
+2. Run `docker compose build --pull --no-cache` to build fresh images.
 3. Run `docker compose up --wait` to set up.
 4. We recommend using Postman or other similar app to run requests.